 Education and Training Requirements for Medical Administrative Assistants

 There is no formal education requirement to work in this field.
 However, as a minimum, most employers will require a high school diploma (or equivalent).

-Below we discuss the desired requirements in greater detail:
+Below we discuss the desired training requirements for administrative med assistants in greater detail:

 High School Diploma and Postsecondary Education

 Most employers require a high school diploma to work as a medical administrative assistant.